Historic & Archaeological Sites of Oconto County

 Northeast side of White Potato Lake, Meyers Road

-Woodland Mound group preserved by Oconto County consists of two large linear mounds, two smaller conical mounds, and an ovoid shaped mound with a twisting “tail”.
-Possibly a ceremonial site.
+Woodland Mound group preserved by Oconto County consists of two large linear mounds, two smaller conical mounds, and an ovoid shaped mound with a “twisting tail”.
+This may possibly a ceremonial site.

 C A